ffekirnew/portfolio/README.md

-# portfolio
+# Portfolio
-My personal portfolio project to be built with angular.
+My portfolio website's source code containng two parts (front-end and back-end).
+The front-end is a SPA built with Angular, the back-end is built with Express.js and MongoDb.